mdsufz/gSpreadComp/README.md

-## gSpreadComp: Prokaryotic Quantitative Risk Assessment Pipeline
+## gSpreadComp: Prokaryotic Quantitative Risk Assessment, gene spread and plasmid-mediated HGT

 ### Description
 `gSpreadComp` is a UNIX-based, modular bioinformatics tool designed for prokaryotic quantitative risk assessment, gene spread analysis, and evaluation of plasmid-mediated horizontal transmission to pathogens within microbial communities.
 It was designed to use sequence data to enhance the traditional quantitative microbial risk assessment (QMRA) models by offering more detailed and integrated analyses of microbial communities in the metagenomic era.

+After installation, the user may want to check a detailed tutorial with example input and output data [here](usage_tutorial.md)

 ### Objectives and Features
 - **Six Integrated Modules**: Offers modules for taxonomy assignment, genome quality estimation, ARG annotation, plasmid/chromosome classification, virulence factor annotation, and in-depth downstream analysis, including target-based gene spread analysis and prokaryotic risk assessment.
 - **Weighted Average Prevalence (WAP)**: Employs WAP for calculating the spread of target genes at different taxonomical levels or target groups, enabling refined analyses and interpretations of microbial communities.
+- **Reference Pathogen Identification**: Compares genomes to the NCBI pathogens database to identify reference pathogens and to determine the pathogenic risk factors.
 - **Pathogenic Risk Assessment**: Utilizes the Technique for Order Preference by Similarity to Ideal Solution (TOPSIS) for quantifying pathogenic risk, considering target genes, virulence, and plasmid transmissibility potential.
-- **Reference Pathogen Identification**: Compares genomes to the NCBI pathogens database to identify reference pathogens and to determine the pathogenic risk factors.
 - **HTML Reporting**: Culminates in a structured HTML report after the complete downstream analysis, providing users with an overview of the results.

 ### Modular Approach and Flexibility